 Sheikh Zayed mosque in Abu Dhabi, a tribute to his memory

 After visiting Zayed’s intimate spaces, I knew I got as close as I could to his nature.
 His personality stays wrapped in a haze of mystery, and maybe only the members of his clan can fully understand it, thanks to the set of tacit principles that belong to a land and that only its people can carry.
 As for me, I can’t say I managed to reach my goal completely, but far from considering this as a failure, I take it as a challenge, to be tackled step by step.

-It represents a huge green meadow, because this was Sheikh Zayed’s greatest dream, quintessential legacy of his nomadic roots.
+It represents a huge green meadow because this was Sheikh Zayed’s greatest dream, a quintessential legacy of his nomadic roots.
 So now, when the call to prayer sounds, his soul will join his people in this oasis created especially for him in the middle of the Arabian desert.

 How to reach Al Ain from Abu Dhabi and Dubai

 The easiest way to reach Al Ain from Dubai or Abu Dhabi is by car.
 If you don’t want to hire one, you can rely on the local buses.
 There are several buses departing every day from Abu Dhabi bus station to Al Ain bus station and the trip takes about two hours.